RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Options.md

 To run airgeddon on a headless system (without X Window system) this option (`AIRGEDDON_WINDOWS_HANDLING`) needs to be set to `tmux`.
 Then just run airgeddon as normal and tmux will be opened by airgeddon.
 No need to open tmux first.
 To navigate tmux windows(tabs) created by airgeddon, press `Ctrl+b` and then `n` for next window or `p` for previous window.

 ##### Important notes

+##### The option `AIRGEDDON_FORCE_NETWORK_MANAGER_KILLING` is not released yet.
+It is present only in v10.41 which is under development and available for now until its release on dev branch.

 ##### These three options `AIRGEDDON_FORCE_IPTABLES`, `AIRGEDDON_DEVELOPMENT_MODE`and `AIRGEDDON_DEBUG_MODE` are special.
 Because their purpose is a special scenario or development, they are not present on menus to be modified.
 They can be set only modifying the options hidden file or using command line flags.